uber-go/guide/style.md

 s, err := store.New()
 if err != nil {
     return fmt.Errorf(
-        "failed to create new store: %s", err)
+        "failed to create new store: %w", err)
 }
 ```